Pride Month

 I'm not sure what that'll mean.
 I think it'll be great to find some alternative pride celebrations, but I'm not very good at researching events (it's a wonder I get to anything at all, but my neurospicy self has figured out work arounds that I didn't even know were work arounds).

 If you have any suggestions in the L.A. area, let me know!
 Time is ticking.
-(Oops it’s July, but pride hasn’t stopped!)

 The rainbow + trans flag still is hung in the threshold to the house at the front door, but something more eventful needs to happen.
 Without the parade ritual, I'm a little lost for what to do.